confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

 * All records have the same key.
 * All records belong to a single join window.
-* All records are processed in timestamp order [TBD: link to Windows and Time].
+* All records are processed in timestamp order.

 When new input is received, the join is triggered under the conditions listed in the table.
 Input records with a NULL key or a NULL value are ignored and